Table Of Contents

 Rental arbitrage is similar to subletting as it involves renting out a property that you are leasing from the property owner.
-The difference between subletting and rental arbitrage is that with rental arbitrage you rent the space out to multiple subletters for short-term stays.
+The difference between rental arbitrage and subletting is that with rental arbitrage you rent the space out to multiple subletters for short-term stays.
 The idea is that you sign a long-term Lease Agreement and then rent the property out on a nightly, weekly, or monthly basis.

 The vacation rental market has grown substantially in recent years, with sites like Airbnb and VRBO providing a way for property owners to easily advertise and rent out everything from rooms to entire homes.
 Seeing the potential profit from this type of rental, many experienced Landlords and new investors are interested in acquiring a vacation rental.